On the structure of groups defined by Kim and Manturov: Abstract

 \section{Abstract}

 We study the structure of a series of groups $\Gamma_n^4$ defined by Kim and Manturov.
-We show that the groups are finite for all $n \ge 6$ and in fact they are 2-step nilpotent $2$-groups.
+We show that the group $\Gamma_n^4$ is finite for any $n \ge 6$ and in fact it is a $2$-step nilpotent $2$-group of order $2^{\binom{n}{3}}$.

 \baselinestretch{1.1} \newcounter{fig}